 I take pride in my own academic education and strive to inspire others feel the same.
 I am a strong believer in the power of education, and understand that we can all use a little extra help to achieve our goals.
 I feel my experience working in varied environments has enabled me to develop a range of practical skills and allows me to be able to relate to students of all ages, abilities, and cultural backgrounds.
 As someone who also receives tutoring, I completely understand how difficult and frustrating learning can be at times.
 I believe this perspective allows me to really be able to engage with my students.
 Lastly, my ability to motivate and inspire others is a very significant contribution that I am confident I can bring to the course and into the classroom.

-St. Edward's University - Bachelors, Biology
+Undergraduate Degree: Saint Edward's University - Bachelors, Biology, General

-Davenport University - Current Grad Student, MBA
+Graduate Degree: Davenport University - Current Grad Student, MBA

 What is your teaching philosophy?